Alex0x47/bokha/_pages/presskitEN.md

 ### Available now for iPhone

-Soosee is available on the Apple App Store for free starting today.
-An Android version is in the early development phase with a planned launch later this year.
+Soosee is available on the Apple App Store for free.
+The app has already been featured by Apple and has been downloaded more than 10.000 times in it's first month of release.

-We want Soosee to be available to as many people as possible.
-Users can become a Soosee Supporter to help support the development of the app, which also gives them extra features in the app.
+We want Soosee to be available to as many people as possible so the app is free.
+Users can become a Soosee Supporter to help support the development of the app, which also gives them a few extra features in the app, but free users can also use all the features.

 [![Appstore](https://www.soosee.app/assets/appstore.png)](https://apps.apple.com/us/app/id1502026145)